 If you suspect termite damage in your home, you can always reach out to a pest control professional.
 They will be able to determine whether or not you have a termite infestation and they can give you recommendations on what to do next.

-MMPC is an eco-friendly pest control company based in New York City with over 25 years of experience managing termite infestations in the Tri-State Area.
-Give us a call at (212) 219-8218 if you have any questions or to schedule a termite inspection or treatment.
+MMPC is an eco-friendly pest control company based in New York City with over 25 years of experience combating termite infestations in the Tri-State Area.